nphyx/tw2k-pl/README.md

-                                           routes: print all trade routes - ports with matching trades at any distance sorted by profit-per-hop per unit (see holds) --holds         integer=1              when used with reporting, multiply per-unit value by number of holds --data-dir  -d  term=_                 set the directory to load data from
+                                           routes: print all trade routes - ports with matching trades at any distance sorted by profit-per-hop per unit (see holds) --holds         integer=1              when used with reporting, multiply per-unit value by number of holds --data-dir  -d  atom=data              set the directory to load data from

-Map and Graph Options:
+Map and Graph Modes:
   normal: a graph with color-coded points of interest
-  region: a graph colored by region membership
+  local:  only render sectors within a number of hops of an origin sector (see --hops, --origin)
   secret: a graph with all the labels hidden, for showing off without sharing
 ```